dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_aggregate_installation.md

 2. Indicators that use the **Population, personnel or incidence data** will be aggregating data at the level/levels where the data is entered.

-3. Additional mapping ´, configuration may be required after the package is imported.
+3. Additional mapping and configuration may be required after the package is imported.
 Refer to the [data set configuration section](#rehab-dataset-config)

 > **NOTE**
 >